An Invite to Umbria, A Visit to Montefalco’s Cocco Ilaria, and a Pairing: Orange Spoletino “Ponderata” Paired with Peach Salad + Carbonara

 After a stint in London where she learned English, Ilaria Cocco says “I really wanted to come back and make wine and tell my story through wine.”

 Ilaria is basically a one woman show — with continued support from her family, of course.
-In terms of winemaking, decision making, marketing, selling, branding she says “I do everything myself” on a recent visit in June 2025 during “A Montefalco” sponsored by Consorzio Tutela Vini Montefalco.
+In terms of winemaking, decision making, marketing, selling, and branding “I do everything myself,” she told me on a recent visit in June 2025 during “A Montefalco” sponsored by Consorzio Tutela Vini Montefalco.
 She does consult with Massimiliano Caburazzi.

 “I try to follow organic,” Ilaria says of her Cucco Ilaria wines, because “I respect my vineyard.”
 Her goal is to feel the season, to preserve the vineyard, and to preserve her business which relies on the health of the vineyard.

-Currently, she only makes about 12k bottles a year— talk about small production!
+Currently, she only makes about 12k bottles a year— very small production!
 In 2025 she will release her first sparkling wine.

 I reached out to Ilaria about pairings, and she said “Ponderata goes well with vegetarian dishes, even rich ones, and with egg-based recipes like pasta with vegetarian carbonara.
 My favorite pairing is with truffe, black, but especially white, although I Imagine it’s not so easy to find in California.”
 She recommends serving at a temperature of 12/14° C or around 55 degrees.

-In fact, the word for wine comes from an Umbrian word “vinu” says Attila Scienza.
+In fact, the word for wine comes from an Umbrian word “vinu” according to Attila Scienza.

 While Trebbiano Spoletino is a white grape that’s just getting going again, Umbria is best known for Montefalco Sagrantino produced exclusively in the hilly territory of Montefalco and the municipalities of Bevagna, Castel Ritaldi, Giano dell’Umbria and Gualdo Cattaneo.